 Have you dealt with heartburn during pregnancy?
 Share your favorite tips with other moms in the comments.

-Please share this post to help other moms dealing with heartburn.
+Please share this post with your mama friends.